23Nero/Applying-the-security-patch/README.md

-# Applying the security patche
+# Applying the security patch

 #### 2. How to check your security patch level on the flashed devices?